lrjohnst/read-solar-inverter/README.md

 # Solar Inverter Data Collector

 A Python-based system for collecting real-time data from solar inverters and storing it in a MySQL database.
-This system is designed to run on Linux machines and automatically collects data every minute, creating a comprehensive time-series dataset of your solar inverter's performance.
+This system runs entirely in user space and automatically collects data every minute, creating a comprehensive time-series dataset of your solar inverter's performance.

 ## Features

 - **Real-time Data Collection**: Fetches XML data from your solar inverter every minute
 - **MySQL Storage**: Stores all data in a structured MySQL database for analysis
-- **Automatic Monitoring**: Runs as a systemd service with automatic restarts
-- **Comprehensive Logging**: Tracks collection success/failure with detailed logs
+- **User-Space Installation**: Runs as your user, no root privileges required for operation
+- **Systemd User Services**: Automatic data collection via systemd user timer
+- **Easy Configuration**: Environment-based configuration with `.env` file
-- **Easy Deployment**: GitHub Actions integration for automatic deployments
+- **Simple Deployment**: Git-based deployment with automatic updates
 - **Monitoring Tools**: Built-in status monitoring and statistics
-- **Error Handling**: Robust error handling with retry logic
+- **Error Handling**: Robust error handling with detailed logging

 ## System Requirements

-- Linux server (Ubuntu 18.04+ recommended)
+- Linux server (Raspberry Pi OS, Ubuntu 18.04+ recommended)
 - Python 3.6+
-- MySQL 5.7+ or MariaDB 10.3+
+- MySQL 5.7+ or MariaDB 10.3+ (can be remote)
 - Network access to your solar inverter
-- Root/sudo access for installation
+- Git for deployment updates

 ## Quick Start